thunderbird89/esf/stories/story-knock-knock.md

 > "That includes you.
 Get to the pods.
 Now."

-> "Sir—" the tactical officer began.
+> "Sir - " the tactical officer began.

 > "That's an order, Lieutenant.
 Go."